 Anyone seeking online information on the classification of birds will be confronted with the fact that several global checklists are available:

-The primary focus of the first four checklists is on species and subspecies recognition, but the numbers of recognised species differ significantly (Neate-Clegg et al., 2021).
+The primary focus of at least the first four checklists is on species and subspecies recognition, but the numbers of recognised species differ significantly among the lists (Neate-Clegg et al., 2021).
 Pairwise comparisons between selectable checklists are available on the Avibase website (link).
 Categorial ranks above species-level are largely identical in the checklists, but Howard & Moore waived "orders", while IOC waived "subfamilies" and "tribes".
 No checklist recognises "superfamilies".

-To overcome the current polyphony, proposals to work towards a single world birdlist were debated in 2018 at the International Ornithology Congress in Vancouver.
+Proposals to work towards a single world birdlist were debated in 2018 at the International Ornithology Congress in Vancouver.
 As a result, the International Ornithologist's Union (IOU) established the Working Group Avian Checklists (WGAC), chaired by Leslie Christidis from Australia. (link)

 Neate-Clegg MHC, Blount JD, and Sekercioglu ÇH (2021), Ecological and biogeographical predictors of taxonomic discord across the world‘s birds, Glob.
 Ecol.
 Biogeogr.
-30(6), 1258-1270. (abstract)
+30(6), 1258-70. (abstract)

 Schweizer M, Marques DA, Olsson U, and Crochet PA (2023), The Howard & Moore complete checklist of the birds of the world: framework for species delimitation, Avian Syst.
 1, N35-N41. (pdf)